hexensemble/witch-hunt/README.md

 <br>

 Just me prototyping and experimenting with 3D graphics, physics, and ECS.
-Some trees, some balls, and a cuboid witch who chases you using rudimentary pathfinding.
-The block-based world is laid out in Tiled (which I wouldn't recommend for 3D).
-Wireframe debug view is enabled so you can see the physics bounds.
+There's trees, some balls, and a cuboid witch who chases you using rudimentary pathfinding.
+The block-based world is laid out in Tiled (wouldn't recommend for 3D btw).
+Wireframe debug view is enabled so you can see physics bounds.

 <br>